 Original post here.

-Incidentally, streaming has spoiled us.
-I love not having to actually have to change discs to watch the next chunk of the series…
+Incidentally, my big takeaway from binging things on streaming is that streaming has spoiled us.
+I love not having to actually, physically change discs to watch the next chunk of the series.

 Funny story, when I was in junior high watching Inuyasha, I’d be thinking: “Aw, man!
 They’re ruining a perfectly good adventure story with all this stupid romance!
 You have a giant sword, why aren’t you chopping demons apart?”